gpdowney/lightweightLSAT/docs/home/donate.md

 # Support this project

 The Lightweight LSAT is completely and permanently free.
-The content is open source, hosted on [GitHub](https://github.com/gpdowney/lightweightLSAT) and licensed under [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) so you can freely (non-commerically) reuse it.
+The content is open source, hosted on [GitHub] and licensed under [Creative Commons BY-SA 4.0][license] so you can freely (non-commerically) reuse it.

 There's no catch, no upsell, no paywalls, no ads, no data collection.
 And, I can't take your money for tutoring because I'm retired from LSAT teaching.